nikolas-n/Linear-B-Input-Method/README.md

 # Linear B input method
-Input method based on [ibus](https://github.com/phuang/ibus) (Linux) for the mycenean script of Linear B.
+Input method based on [ibus](https://github.com/phuang/ibus) (Linux) for the mycenean script of Linear B. The build was guided by [Study Mongolian](http://www.studymongolian.net/technical/how-to-create-linux-input-method-editor/).

 ## How to install
 1. Install ibus